 - Avoid distractions: Mute your phone, turn off notifications on your computer, and close your door!

 Test Your Video and Audio

-When you enter the room (shown below), your camera and microphone will be off by default.
-The option to turn these on are at the top of the page alongside the screensharing feature, and whiteboard tool (pointed out below).
-You can find these same options in the center of the window on your video screen.
+When you enter the room, your camera and microphone are ON by default.
+The options to turn these OFF are at the top of the page next to the screensharing feature, and whiteboard tool.

 Go Live and Panic Button